mkoeppe/sage-numerical-interactive-mip/README.rst

 How to use
 ==========

-This package uses modularized distributions of portions of the Sage library.
+This package uses the modularized distributions of portions of the Sage library provided by the `passagemath <https://github.com/passagemath/>`_ project.
 No installation of SageMath is required.
 Just install the package with ``pip``.